Severn Valley Railway: Signalling

 Between Bewdley North and Bewdley South the double track section through platforms 1 & 2 is signalled with absolute block.
 The single track through platform 3 is signalled with direction lever.
 The line furthest from the main station buildings, known as the Rock siding, is a double-ended siding.

-The single line section between Bewdley South and Kidderminster is track circuited throughout and is signalled using acceptance lever. as the preserved SVR passes through the 480 yard long Bewdley Tunnel.
+The single-track section between Bewdley South and Kidderminster is track circuited throughout and is signalled using acceptance lever.

 Most of the signal boxes on the line bear original cast iron GWR name plates, with the sole exception being at Bridgnorth which has a replica.
 The SVR Kidderminster's name plate was recovered from another signal box that formerly stood on the up end of the down platform at Kidderminster station (Network Rail).
 The lever frame from the same signal box was reused at Arley, which has an LNWR signal box, originally from Yorton after the original was demolished.
 The replica name plate at Bridgnorth is made of fibre glass, although it is not known if it was moulded from the original or even if the original still exists.

+Rolling stock and locomotives

+The SVR preserves, maintains and restores a large number of heritage passenger carriages and goods wagons which it uses to operate its regular services.
+It can also call on a large fleet of locomotives to operate its services.
+Only a small 'core' group of vehicles actually belong to the railway company itself; the remainder are owned by an associated groups, such as the Great Western (Severn Valley Railway) Association, Erlestoke Manor Fund, and 75069 fund, or individuals.
+The SVR is also the base of the West Midland Group, which focuses on DMU preservation, and the Diesel Traction Group, which owns a number of the SVR's heritage diesel locomotives.
+Locomotives and vehicles from the railway are now only infrequently used on excursions on the National Rail network, when their signalling equipment and mainline certification (or lack thereof) permits.